kedro-org/kedro-viz/docs/source/migrate_experiment_tracking.md

-# Migration from Kedro-Viz Native Experiment Tracking to Kedro-MLflow
+# Migration from Kedro-Viz Native Experiment Tracking to [`kedro-mlflow`](https://github.com/kedro-org/kedro-viz/pull/2250)

-With the deprecation of Kedro-Viz experiment tracking from version 11.0.0, transitioning to [Kedro-MLflow](https://kedro-mlflow.readthedocs.io/en/stable/) offers enhanced experiment tracking and artifact management.
+With the deprecation of Kedro-Viz experiment tracking from version 11.0.0, transitioning to [`kedro-mlflow`](https://kedro-mlflow.readthedocs.io/en/stable/) offers enhanced experiment tracking and artifact management.
 This guide outlines the steps to:

 1. **Remove deprecated configurations related to Kedro-Viz experiment tracking.**
 2. **Update existing dataset configurations in the catalog.**
 3. **Optionally, delete old experiment tracking data.**
 4. **Refer to MLflow documentation for further setup.**

-## Step 1: Remove deprecated configurations related to Kedro-Viz experiment tracking
+## Remove deprecated configurations related to Kedro-Viz experiment tracking

-### a.
-Remove Session Store Setup
+### 1. Remove Session Store Setup

 In `src/<project_name>/settings.py`, locate and remove the session store configuration: